Magnify-Cash/magnify-monorepo/README.md

 # nftyfinance-monorepo

-Monorepo for all NFTY Finance related development
+NFTY Finance V1 Monorepo

+For more on the contracts, protocol design, etc., please view the [`/contracts`](contracts/docs/README.md) directory

 ## Repo structure